-The First Tom Simpson Retro Ride and Bike Festival
+Tom Simpson Retro Ride and Cycling Festival 2023

-The Tom Simpson Retro Ride runs through quiet pastoral countryside on roads Tom used to train, where he forged his ambition to become a world class professional cyclist, and where he first raced.
-There are two distances; the 60-kilometre ‘Moyenne’ route and the 84-kilometre ‘Grand’.
+Tom Simpson grew up in Harworth and started cycling there.
+The route runs through quiet pastoral countryside on roads Tom used for his training rides.
+These roads were where he discovered his ambition to become a world class professional cyclist, and where he first raced.
+The Retro Ride offers two distances to choose from; the 50-kilometre middle-distance and the 84-kilometre longer ride.
 They both explore the quiet lanes of North Nottinghamshire, with short dips into North Lincolnshire and South Yorkshire.
 The routes are mostly flat, with some rolling sections and one steep climb.
-The rides share most of the same roads, with the Moyenne only missing the Grand’s northern section.
+The rides share most of the same roads, with the middle-distance only missing the northern section of the longer route.
 You can choose which route you ride on the day.

 All photos courtesy of Andy Jones

 The Tom Simpson Retro Ride & Cycling Festival is sponsored by Premium Motorhomes of Doncaster

 Premium Motorhomes is a Doncaster based, family run company that has been providing the absolute best in luxury high-end motor homes for over 10 years.
 Check out their website: www.premiummotorhomes.com/